differentialhq/differential/docs/concepts.md

 # Concepts

-There are three major concepts in a Differential runtime.
+## Service
+A collection of functions that can be called by a consumer using the differential client.
+Defined using the SDK.

 ## Host
-A computer that you operate and own, that runs your code.
-It connects to Differential Cloud by using the Differential client.
+A computer that you operate and own, that runs your services.

 ## Cluster
-A group of hosts.
+A group services that are running on a host.
+An API key is required to join a cluster.

-## Service
+## Control Plane
-A collection of functions that can be called by a consumer using the differential client.
+A central service that keeps track of all the services that are running, and their health.
+It acts as a service registry, and a service bus.